 - We also invite you to help us prepare for our Community Arts events like Parade the Circle and the Chalk Festival.

 - The Art and Fiction book club is another example of museum based events organized by the Department of Education and Interpretation for art and literature enthusiasts throughout the community.

-From Anywhere you can download materials created by our educators, such as Family Guides and Art Projects for home or school use, Interpretative Resources which add perspective to objects in the museum's collection, and a host of Teacher Online Resources.
+From Anywhere you can download materials created by our educators, such as Family Guides and Art Projects for home or school use, Interpretative Resources that add perspective to objects in the museum's collection, and a host of Teacher Online Resources.

 Additional Features of Education and Interpretation

 The Cleveland Museum of Art is a laboratory for learning through its engagement with the academic community.
-Area institutions, such as Case Western Reserve University, Cleveland State University, and Cuyahoga Community College (Tri-C), have partnered with the Museum to enhance curriculum in fields such as Art History and Museum Studies.
-Through collaborative programming, as with the Baker-Nord Center for the Humanities at Case Western Reserve University, the Museum aims to enrich educational experiences while building closer connections with area colleges and universities.
+Area institutions, such as Case Western Reserve University, Cleveland State University, and Cuyahoga Community College (Tri-C), have partnered with the museum to enhance curriculum in fields such as art history and museum studies. through collaborative programming, as with the Baker-Nord Center for the Humanities at Case Western Reserve University, the museum aims to enrich educational experiences while building closer connections with area colleges and universities.

 Students at colleges and universities gain valuable experience outside the classroom through museum internships and fellowships.